georgeaung/ai_rag/README.md

-# RAG AI Explainer For Data Governance
+# RAG AI Explainer For Data Governance - POC

 This project is a Retrieval-Augmented Generation (RAG) system that POC following use cases
 - explains why insurance policies were cancelled early, combining:
 - Generate  <company> approved project plan for implementing 16 weeks Master Data Management (MDM) implementation for a [industry] [company]

-combining:
+combining the followings:

     - Structured data from Snowflake or other structured data respository
-    - Unstructured documents from SharePoint/FileNet
+    - Unstructured documents from SharePoint/FileNet \n
-    - GPT-4 based natural language generation
+    - GPT-4 based natural language generation \n
-    - FAISS-based in-memory vector store for semantic retrieval
+    - FAISS-based in-memory vector store for semantic retrieval \n

 ##  How FAISS Document Retrieval Works (FAISS for POC and PineCone or CosmoDB for production )